Tiger Mask

 Tiger Mask (タイガーマスク, Taigā Masuku) is a Japanese manga series written by Ikki Kajiwara and illustrated by Naoki Tsuji.
 The series was first published in Kodansha's Bokura Magazine from 1968 to 1970 and was later published in Weekly Shōnen Magazine from 1970 to 1971.
-It was later adapted into an anime series by Toei Animation which first aired on Yomiuri Television on October 2, 1969 and ended its run on September 30, 1971, airing 105 episodes.
+It was later adapted into an anime series by Toei Animation which first aired on Yomiuri Television on October 2, 1969, and ended its run on September 30, 1971, airing 105 episodes.
 In real life, the name has been used by a succession of Japanese professional wrestling characters as a gimmick.
 The Tiger Mask persona is instantly recognizable by its trademark mask, designed to look like a tiger's head, as well as the combination of high flying attacks and martial arts in the ring.

+The original anime saw a limited release overseas such as in Spain as El Hombre Tigre and aired in Italy as L 'uomo Tigre.
+The show was never released in English.

 Plot

-Tiger Mask, whose real name was Naoto Date, was a feared heel wrestler in America who was extremely vicious in the ring.
-However, he became a face after returning to Japan when a young boy said that he wanted to be a villain like Tiger Mask when he grew up.
-The boy resided in an orphanage, the same one that Tiger Mask grew up in during his childhood.
-Feeling that he did not want the boy to idolize a villain, Tiger was inspired to be a heroic wrestler.
+Tiger Mask (real name Naoto Date) was a feared heel wrestler in America with a reputation of being extremely vicious in the ring.
+However, he became a face after returning to Japan when a young boy said that he wanted to grow up to be a villain like Tiger Mask.
+The boy was from the same orphanage that Tiger Mask grew up in.
+Since he did not want the boy to idolize a villain, Tiger was inspired to become a hero wrestler.

-The main antagonist in the manga and anime was the Tiger's Den, a mysterious organization that trained young people to be villainous wrestlers on the condition that they gave half of their earnings to the organization.
+The main antagonist is the Tiger's Den, a shadowy organization that trains young people to be villainous wrestlers on the condition that they give half of their earnings to the organization.
 Tiger Mask was once a member of the Tiger's Den under the name "Yellow Devil", but no longer wanted anything to do with them, instead donating his money to the orphanage.
-This infuriated the leader of the organization and he sent numerous assassins, including other professional wrestlers, to punish him.
+The leader of Tiger's Den responds by sending numerous assassins, including other professional wrestlers.

 In Tiger Mask II (タイガーマスク二世, Taigā Masuku Ni-sei), a new opponent called "Outer Space Mask" bullies his way into the ring without representing any wrestling federation.
 Tatsuo Aku, once an orphan child from the "house of the children", was a fan of Naoto, who has died.
 He would put on his old hero's mask to become the new Tiger Mask.